pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 ## Considerations

+- You can use the option `--force` to skip local change detection
 - You might want to commit your node_modules folder ([#622](https://github.com/Unitech/pm2/issues/622)) or add the `npm install` command to the `post-deploy` section: `"post-deploy" : "npm install && pm2 startOrRestart ecosystem.json --env production"`
 - Verify that your remote server has the permission to git clone the repository
 - You can declare specific environment variable depending on the environment you want to deploy the code to.
 For instance to declare variables for the production environment, just add "env_production": {} and declare that variables.